giuliabaldini/brainclustering/README.md

 ```

 ## Running the program
-The programs can be run either with their respective python command or with a small bash script.
+The programs can be run with their respective python command.

 ### Data and Folder Organization
 This software works only with 3D NIfTI files and the MRI scans should be skull-stripped, registered to the same template and have the same shape.